A JVM in Rust part 2 - The class files format

 In this post, I will discuss the .class file format.
 I originally planned to discuss also how I have implemented it in my JVM written in Rust, rjvm, but the post turned out a bit too long, so I have decided to split it into two parts.

-A primer on class files
+A primer on class files Link to heading

 The JVM is a virtual machine that executes Java bytecode, stored in .class files.
 Java is not the only language that can emit JVM bytecode though - the most famous alternatives are Kotlin, Scala, and Groovy.
 The bytecode format is independent of the language you have used to write your code.

-The Java Virtual Machine specification
+The Java Virtual Machine specification Link to heading

 The documentation I have followed is hosted here and it is for version 7 of the .class file format.
 It is very well written and accessible.